thmsVDC/thmsVDC/README.md

 ### Skills & Tools 🛠️

-- **Programming Languages**: Python, JavaScript, C++, SQL, and more!
+- **Languages**: Python, JavaScript, C++, SQL, and more!
 - **Frameworks & Libraries**: Flask, React, Node.js, and more!
 - **Tools**: Git, Postman, Playwright and more!

 ---

-Thanks for stopping by!
-Let me know if you want to collaborate or contribute! 🚀
+Thanks for checking out my profile!
+Hit me up if you want to collaborate or just chat! 🚀